 We also offer custom high-volume plans available that reduce per-GB bandwidth and storage costs.
 All bandwidth that isn’t used in a given month will roll over to the next month.
 Additionally, Dacast offers event-based pricing for one-time or occasional live streaming.

-The Starter plan is $19/month, and the Premium plan is $125/month.
-As mentioned above, Dacast also offers “event pricing” in case you just stream occasionally.
+The Starter plan is $39/month, and the premium Scale plan is $188/month.
+As mentioned above, Dacast also offers “event pricing” in case you just stream occasionally for just $63/month.
 More pricing details can be found here.